Vivekreddy1201/Breed-Classification-of-Cattle/README.md

 - Add more breeds and larger datasets
 - Implement Grad-CAM visualizations for explainability
 - Deploy as a web app (Gradio / Streamlit)
-- Try Vision Transformer (ViT) or EfficientNetV2 for higher accuracy
+- Try Vision Transformer (ViT) for higher accuracy
 - Add confidence score thresholding for uncertain predictions

 ---